Observing the launch of an Eddington wind in the luminous Seyfert galaxy PG1211+143: Discussion

-We see immediately that it is unlikely that the ultra-fast inflow could have significantly affected the {\em bulk} of the accretion flow, that is, its optically thick UV-emitting part.

-That prediction is supported by the UV fluxes from \swift\ over the same period (Fig.5), showing no substantial flux variability for several days before and after the ultra fast inflow on day 16.
-In contrast, the x-ray data from \swift\ and \xmm\ over the same period clearly show (Fig.1) enhanced soft x-ray absorption between days 12 and 15, followed (Fig.2) by an increase to the broad band x-ray emission from day 17.
+or $\sim$~6 $\times$ 10$^{25}$g~s$^{-1}$, it appears unlikely that the ultra-fast inflow would have significantly affected the {\em bulk} of the accretion flow - the optically thick UV-emitting region.
+That prediction is now supported by observation, with the UV fluxes from \swift\ over the same period showing no substantial variability for several days before and after the ultra fast inflow seen on day 16 (Fig.5).

-Furthermore, making plausible assumptions about disc parameters in \pg\, the viscous timescale (on which mass accretion rate through the disc may vary) is likely to be of order a few years at $R\sim 20 R_{\rm g}$, too long for a causal disc-mediated connection between the infall event and the launch of the new wind reported here.
+In contrast, the X-ray data from \swift\ and \xmm\ are highly variable (Figs. 1 and 2), with enhanced soft X-ray absorption between days 12 and 15 (coincident with the fast inflow), followed by an increase in the broad band X-ray emission peaking near day 24 (rev2664).
+Unfolded pn spectra (Fig.6) compare the power law componens (identified as emission from the inner disc and corona) for rev2652, before the fast transient inflow; rev2664, some 10 days later; and on the final observation, rev2670, coincident with the new wind launch.
+The respective x-ray (2-10 keV) luminosities, of 6.22, 7.01 and 5.58 ($\times$ $10^{43}$erg $s^{-1}$) indicate the post-inflow strengthening of the coronal emission, and a subsequent fall coincident with the launch of the new outflow.